AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/protelis.md

 * An Alchemist-compatible implementation of the Protelis Network Manager and Execution Context
 * An [incarnation][ProtelisIncarnation] that includes proper methods to create Protelis-readable data items in form of [molecules][IMolecule] and methods to extract numeric properties from them
 * Proper actions, conditions and concentrations that allow for running Protelis code as a Alchemist reactions in Alchemist nodes
-* A domain-specific language that translates a compact environment description into the (very verbose) Alchemist XML equivalent
+* A (now deprecated) domain-specific language that translates a compact environment description into the (very verbose) Alchemist XML equivalent
 * An Eclipse plug-in that automatically runs such translation, also equipped with code highlight and code suggestions.

-## Writing Protelis simulations
+## Step by step tutorial
 This section will cover the creation of Alchemist simulations using the Protelis incarnation.

-### Install the Eclipse plugin
+## Usage of the deprecated domain-specific language
 * Download [the latest Eclipse for Java SE developers][eclipse].
 Arch Linux users can use the package extra/eclipse-java, which is rather up-to-date.
 * Install Xtext
 	* In Eclipse, click Help -> Eclipse Marketplace...